anamaytamrakar/Supervised-Learning/README.md

-# Supervised-Learning-Projects
+# Supervised-Learning-Project

-This repository contains my projects on Supervised Learning.
+This repository contains my project on Supervised Learning.
 These are practice projects which I wrote while learning and understanding the topic.

 Objective: The classification goal is to predict the likelihood of a liability customer buying personal loans.